 To have an easy working experience with the VI editor, we need to understand the different modes of operations of the VI editor.

 - Insert Mode

 1. Command Mode

-Command Mode is the first screen of VI editor.
+Command Mode is the first screen of the VI editor.
 It is case sensitive.
 Any character that is typed during this mode is treated as a command.
-These are character are not visible on the window.
-We can cut, copy, paste or delete a piece of text or even move through the file in this mode
+These character are not visible on the window.
+We can cut, copy, paste, or delete a piece of text or even move through the file in this mode